GeneralBots/botbook/src/01-introduction/first-conversation.md

 ## No Programming Required

 Traditional chatbots require complex logic with IF/THEN statements, intent detection, and multi-step dialog management.
-With BotServer, you simply create the tool with parameters and a description, and the LLM handles all the conversation logic automatically.
+With botserver, you simply create the tool with parameters and a description, and the LLM handles all the conversation logic automatically.

 Traditional approach (don't do this):